godotengine/godot-docs/tutorials/assetlib/uploading_to_assetlib.rst

 Introduction
 ------------

-This tutorial aims to serve as both a guide on how you can submit your own assets to the Godot Asset Library and share them with the Godot community.
+This tutorial aims to serve as a guide on how you can submit your own assets to the Godot Asset Library and share them with the Godot community.

 As mentioned in the :ref:`doc_using_assetlib` document, in order to be able to